Gregification/audinc/readme.md

 1. add your class path to the <code>Presents</code> variable in the <code>audinc.gui.MainWin</code> class.
 1. start making what ever you want.
 1. when pushing to the repo plz make a pull or merge request

-currently only compatiable with eclipse2022-03 , will eventually make it fully maven when ever i or someone elsle gets to it.

 ### Trouble shooting
 if your having issues with other presents try removing them from the <code>Presents</code> array in <code>audinc.gui</code> first. if that dosent work, just delete those files but dont push those changes.